SopadeGalinha/SopadeGalinha/README.md

-### <h1> Hi, I'm Jhonata!
+### <h1> Hey, I'm Jhonata! 👋

+ ### About Me
-- 🔭 I’m currently working on NodeJs, Angular, Uipath, and SSMS.
-- 🌱 I’m currently learning C, C#, Unix, Linux.
+ I am a software developer with experience in NodeJs, Angular, Uipath, and SSMS.
+Currently, I am focused on learning C, C#, Unix, and Linux.

+Feel free to reach out to me if you have any questions or if you want to collaborate on a project!

 <div align="center">
   <a href="https://github.com/thallyshl">